otterize/otterize-csi-spiffe-demo/README.md

     * Add the cert-manager CSI Driver SPIFFE to both the credentials and intents controller
     * Set the necessary references to the AWS IAM roles & AWS IAM Anywhere Trust Anchor & profiles
+    * Add an environment variable to the credential-operator to become aware of the SPIFFE trust domain

     ```bash
     kubectl patch deployment credentials-operator-controller-manager -n otterize-system --patch-file credentials-operator-patch.yaml